nfprojects/nfengine/README.md

 ```
 Fix memory leaks in nfCommon Math module

-This commit fixes memory leaks which occured when using NFE::Common::Vector.
+This commit fixes memory leaks which occurred when using NFE::Common::Vector.
 Leaks
-occured due to not freed memory in Vector destructor.
+occurred due to not freed memory in Vector destructor.

 Verification:
 Build, run tests using valgrind - no leaks should occur.